casat/casat.github.io/content/casat_resources/_index.md

 ## Storage options

+At this time we have several options for file storage.
+It is best if you check with your supervisor on what methods your team is using.

 {{< hint danger >}}
 **Sensitive data**\
 If you are or think you may be dealing with any kind of sensitive data such as, [PHI](https://www.hipaajournal.com/what-is-considered-protected-health-information-under-hipaa/) (Health information), [PCI](https://www.pcicomplianceguide.org/faq/) (Payment Card information), or [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html) (University student information), please get in touch with me to work out the best way to handle this data.
 {{< /hint >}}

-### Google Team Drive
+### Google Drive

-Through our @casat.org Gmail accounts we have access to the Google Drive and Team Drive storage features.
-The Google Drive storage should only be used for personal or temporary storage and that it is not adequate for permanent use.
-Otherwise it is preferred to use a Google Team Drive for saving files and collaborating within your team.
-You can find the Team Drives within Google Drive listed as 'Shared Drives', these drives must be created by IT initially and then sharing can be managed by the team.
-If you need a new Team Drive created within Google please reach out to IT.
+Through our @casat.org Gmail accounts we have access to the Google Drive feature.
+Google Drive is a cloud storage option that allows you to upload, download, and manage files from anywhere over the internet.
+Through Google Drive folders and files can be shared with other users, including users external to CASAT.
+It should be noted that these folders and files 'belong' to the user that creates them and are not centrally managed by CASAT IT, so it is not appropriate for long-term storage for important files.
+There are also Shared Drives within Google Drive whose folders and files are centrally managed by CASAT IT, it is ok to use these Shared Drives for long-term storage.
+- You can access your Google Drive from within your CASAT email inbox
+    - Click on the 'dot grid' in the upper right hand corner of your Gmail inbox
+        - Select 'Drive' from the list of apps
+- There is a desktop app available for Google Drive you can get from the [Google Drive website](https://www.google.com/drive/download/)

 ---